 Cinnamon Swirl Brown Butter Banana Bundt Cake

 This Cinnamon Swirl Brown Butter Banana Bundt Cake is everything.
-And I mean everything.
-Brown butter + bananas + the thickest, gooey (in a good way) cinnamon swirl center.
-You’re welcome.
+And, I mean everything.
+It has brown butter, bananas, and the most delicious gooey cinnamon swirl center.
+Dare I say it’s my favorite way to use up those brown bananas!

 I like to keep the tone pretty light here on the blog but I’m finding it hard to write this morning.
 The thing is my heart is pretty heavy.
 Over the weekend my dad lost one of his closest friends, a dear lady that I play tennis with lost her son unexpectedly and I learned that one of my food blogging friend’s little boy was diagnosed with cancer.
 Ugh.
 Bam, bam, bam.
 My heart hurts so hard for all of them and I wish I there was something, anything, I could do to ease some of their heartache.